xenify-io/litepaper/README.md

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ### ♦️ Burn to earn XNF
-  - The Xenify platform empowers its users by providing the ability to burn XEN and USDy tokens, resulting in the minting of XNF.
+  - The Xenify platform empowers its users by providing the ability to burn vXEN and vUSDy tokens, resulting in the minting of XNF.
 This positions Xenify as a key player in the strategic layer 1 burning of XEN tokens.
 The approach adopted by Xenify goes beyond simply reducing the circulating supply of XEN and USDy tokens.
 It aims to unify the XEN and YSL.IO ecosystems, while also strategically integrating both communities under a shared vision.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)